 a lanky high school dropout, enlisted his friend Billy Merritt, age seventeen, and a plan was concocted which would end Thiede’s campaign of harassment forever.

-On the evening of September 29th, 1986 James Thiede must have believed that Lady Luck, patron saint of Las Vegas,
+On the evening of September 29th, 1986 James Thiede must have believed Lady Luck, patron saint of Las Vegas,

-was making eyes at him;
+was smiling at him;

 he’d recently won fourteen hundred dollars at the gaming tables and high-school princess Sandy Shaw had agreed